 Site design and maintenance

 My WordPress sites are based around commonly available free or paid-for templates.
 These are programmed by third parties and I rely on their technical support to deal with any issues which arise.
 I will customise the templates for your needs as far as is possible, and I will guide you in template choice towards those from companies with a good track record of customer support.
+Choice of base theme must be agreed early on in the design process, as once customisation has been carried out, reworking a site to a new base theme once significant work has been done, will occur additional costs.
 Because of the nature of WordPress as a content management platform you accept full responsibility for changing your site template or any of its detailed code.
 If you break something it may be necessary to restore a backup version.
-If you have not arranged to keep your site’s core software, themes and plugins up to date then I will not be responsible for any issues which may arise as a result of operating or upgrading a poorly maintained site.
+If your site is not hosted with me and you have not arranged to keep your site’s core software, themes and plugins up to date then I will not be responsible for any issues which may arise as a result of operating or upgrading a poorly maintained site.
 If you require your site to be compliant with certain standards, browsers, or screen sizes, I will test against these, and you also agree to report any pre-release issues found.

 If I am providing a training session in WordPress or general internet and social media usage for you, either in person or remotely, I will aim to cover all the points we have agreed in advance, but may not always have time to cover additional matters not previously advised.
 If I have created a WordPress site for you I will show you how to add text, images, and use any plug-ins that we agreed to install, such as SEO, analytics or stats packages.

 When creating a web site, I will populate up to ten pages with copy and images you provide, some of which may be done as part of a training session for you to learn how to do it yourself.
-Additional updates to the site that you need me to do, searching for content or amending functionality after the site is launched, may be chargeable at the prevailing hourly rate.
+Additional updates to the site that you need me to do, searching for content, changing theme, or amending functionality after the site has been designed and launched, may be chargeable at the prevailing hourly rate.
 The content on the site is your own responsibility and I am not responsible for how well it fares in search engine results, although I will use Google’s webmaster guidance to ensure no major optimisation errors are introduced at the design stage.
 You agree to adhere to standard practice for UK-based hosting in terms of validity of content and acceptable use policies.

 Hosting and site security